irvin/taipei/README.md

 Chinese & English, most of people will help you anyway.

+English news can be found on [Taiwan News](http://www.taiwannews.com.tw/)

 ## Getting Around

 **[Taipei MRT](http://english.metro.taipei)** should be your first choice.